-DOEE will utilize either the American Recovery Plan Act, Low Income Home Energy Assistance Program, State Local Funding, and/or Utility Funds to address health and safety measures prior to utilizing US DOE funds to address Health and Safety Measures prior to utilizing US DOE Health & Safety Funds.
+DOEE will utilize either the American Recovery Plan Act, Low Income Home Energy Assistance Program, State Local Funding, and/or Utility Funds to address health and safety measures first.
+After those funding sources are exhausted then the program will utilize the US DOE Health and Safety Budget funds with a ACPU of \$90.91.